yushengtzou/yushengtzou/README.md

 -->
 I’m a MS student in Bioinformatics @NYCU working on using machine learning methods in scRNA seq analysis.

-Currently learning d3.js to build a better data visulization for scRNA seq data

 Ask me about anything you want, it's my pleasure to answer the questions
 <br>